 A bit about me

 In addition to etextbooks, assessments, and online courses, I have written online tutorials for insurance professionals, created micolearning modules for homecare providers, developed social studies learning objects for high school students, and built university courses in a social learning experience platform.
-My background as a writer and editor, and my two decades in the education sector, give me a unique perspective on the importance of high quality content to the learning experience.
+My background as a writer and editor, and my two decades in the education sector, give me a unique perspective on the value of high quality content to the learning experience, as well the critical importance of plain language, universal design, and diversity, equity & inclusion.

 A little more about me...